farahsal1/Obesity_Classification/README.md

 This project studies the relationship between different lifestyle habits and behaviors, and obesity.
 For this purpose, I have analyzed the obesity dataset from UC Irvine Machine Learning Repository that has data on obesity levels in individuals from Mexico, Peru and Colombia, along with their eating habits and physical conditions.
 The dataset can be accessed here: [Estimation of Obesity Levels](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).

-The response variable Obesity Level is a multi-class categorical variable with seven levels: Insufficient Weight, Normal Weight, Overweight I, Overweight II, Obesity I, Obesity II and Obesity III, in the order of progressively increasing Body Mass Index (BMI).
+The response variable Obesity Level is a multi-class categorical variable with seven levels based on the Body Mass Index: Insufficient Weight, Normal Weight, Overweight I, Overweight II, Obesity I, Obesity II and Obesity III, in the order of progressively increasing Body Mass Index (BMI).
 The task at hand is to predict these classes based on feature variables in the data.
 This is a multinomial classification problem.
 For this purpose, I have applied and studied the performance of Random Forest and Boosting techniques combined with feature selection to find a final robust and high performing classifier.

 ## Exploratory Data Analysis